wp-plugins/playbuzz/readme.txt

 ﻿=== PlayBuzz Playful Content ===
 Contributors: playBuzz
-Tags: PlayBuzz, playful content, feed, feeds, content, related, syndication, related content, quiz, test yourself, list, poll, nrelate, buzzfeed, post,Entertainment, celebs, celebrities, animals
+Tags: PlayBuzz, playful content, feed, feeds, content, viral, related, syndication, related content, quiz, quizzes, test yourself, list, poll, Personality Quiz, personality, entertainment, celebs, celebrities, celebrity, animals
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 0.3.0
+Stable tag: 0.3.1

-PlayBuzz lets you embed customized Playful Content such as Quizzes, Lists, Polls and more.
+PlayBuzz lets you embed customized Playful Content such as quizzes, listicles, polls and more!

 == Description ==
-The PlayBuzz plugin enables site owners to easily embed playful content items such as quizzes, lists, polls and more, and offer them as a native part of the site’s offering.
-You’ve seen the highly engaging content on sites such as Buzzfeed, Upworthy, 9Gag, and others.
-PlayBuzz enables you to have similar content packages on your site as well.
+The PlayBuzz plugin enables site owners to easily embed playful content items such as quizzes, lists, polls and more, and offer them as a native part of their site?s offering.

+Upgrade your site to include highly engaging viral content, using Playbuzz's Playful Content.
+You can have all this content on your site in under a minute!

 = Features =
-* Access to hundreds of Trivia Quizzes, Personality Quizzes, Lists, etc.
+* Access to hundreds of trivia quizzes, personality quizzes, lists, etc.
-* Content is available in multiple verticals: Entertainment, Sports, Celebrities, Music, Animals, and more.
+* Content is available in multiple categories: Entertainment, Sports, Celebrities, Music, Animals, and more.
-* Filter system enables you to select only the content relevant to your site.
+* Display only the content relevant to your site, using category filters.
 * Create your own Playful Content items and embed them.
 * Everything is free, no subscription fee.